djordje200179/Niski/README.md

 - UART port

 ### CPU
-Originally, I wanted to make my own processor with my own instructions, but then I realized that it is better to use some standard for which there are already compilers from higher programming languages.
-That's why I chose RISC-V, which allows adding modules (extensions).
+Initially, I had a desire to create my own processor with custom instructions.
+However, I soon recognized the advantages of utilizing a standardized architecture for which compilers for higher-level programming languages already exist.
+This realization led me to opt for RISC-V, a versatile architecture that permits the addition of extensions.

-I chose the 32-bit version, because the available memory is small and will never exceed 4GB.
+I specifically selected the 32-bit version due to limited available memory, which will never exceed 4GB.
-For a while I used the E (embedded) version with 16 registers, but later I realized that it was not so much hardware intensive to have 32 registers, so I switched to that variant.
+At first, I used the E (embedded) version with 16 registers.
+However, I later concluded that the additional hardware resources required for 32 registers were well justified, prompting me to make the switch.
-It currently (partially) supports the M extension (hardware multiplication, but for the division the GCC library is responsible).
+Currently, the processor partially supports the M extension, providing hardware multiplication capabilities, while division operations rely on the GCC library.
-In order to be able to use the operating system correctly, the Zicsr extension was also needed, which was fully implemented.
+To ensure seamless compatibility with operating systems, the Zicsr extension was also essential, and I successfully implemented it."

 Because of the above, the current name of the architecture is **RV32IMZicsr**.
 ![FPGA Board](riscv.png)

 ### Memory
-The processor has a 32-bit address bus, so it can potentionally address 4GB of memory.
+The processor features a 32-bit address bus, allowing it to potentially address up to 4GB of memory.

-However, due to the limited resources of the FPGA development board, only 64KB of memory is available.
-That memory is created using the Block RAM resources.
+However, due to the limited resources of the FPGA development board, only 64KB of memory is currently available, which is constructed using the onboard Block RAM resources.

-In the future, I will try to add support for SDRAM memory, presented on the development board, that will extend the available memory to 8MB.
+In the future, I plan to explore adding support for SDRAM memory, which is available on the development board.
+This upgrade would extend the accessible memory to 8MB.

 ### Peripherals
 On the FPGA development board, there are several peripherals that can be used by the processor.
-For every peripheral, a controller and memory-mapped bus interface is needed.
+For every peripheral, a controller and memory-mapped bus interface was designed.

 ### DMA
-In order to be able to transfer data efficiently,
+In order to facilitate efficient data transfer,
-DMA controller is needed.
-It is implemented as a separate module, that is connected to the bus.
+I have implemented a DMA (Direct Memory Access) controller.
+This controller offers flexibility in handling both source and destination addresses, allowing for incrementing, decrementing, or fixed addressing modes.
+Additionally, data transfers can occur in either burst mode (single bus request for the entire transfer) or normal mode (a bus request for every byte).

+Currently, the DMA operation isn't as efficient as it could be, as it reads/writes only one byte per bus request.
+In my future plans, I intend to enhance the efficiency by enabling the controller to read/write 4 bytes at a time.

+### Watchdog
+To prevent the processor from becoming stuck in an infinite loop when encountering an invalid address (one not associated with any module or memory-mapped register), a watchdog timer has been implemented.
+This timer generates a signal to halt the ongoing request and trigger an exception on the processor.

 ## Software
-A small, but functional, operating system kernel that tries to follows the C23 language standard.
+A small yet functional operating system kernel is in place, aiming to adhere to the C23 language standard.

-Besides that, there are also functions that allow communication with external devices present on the FPGA development board.
+In addition to its core functionality, the kernel includes functions to facilitate communication with external devices on the FPGA development board.

-Dynamic memory allocation for user programs is accomplished by using first-fit algorithm.
-But for kernel objects, a more efficient buddy/slab algorithm is used.
+Dynamic memory allocation for user programs is achieved using a first-fit algorithm, while a more efficient buddy/slab algorithm is employed for kernel objects.

-Kernel supports multithreading, but not multiprocessing.
+The kernel offers support for multithreading, although multiprocessing is not currently supported.
-Scheduler is implemented as a FIFO, but for future plans I want to implement a more efficient algorithm.
-Scheduling is preemptive, and the time slice is 1s.
+The scheduler operates on a FIFO basis, but I have plans to implement a more efficient scheduling algorithm in the future.
+The scheduling is preemptive, with a time slice set to 1 second.

 ### C standard library
-GCC automatically generates header files with types and other definitions that are not dependent on the operating system, but only on the architecture of the processor.
+GCC automatically generates header files containing types and other definitions that are architecture-dependent rather than tied to the specific operating system

 Therefore, following header files already exist:
 - __stddef.h__